-It seems rather a stretch again to go from the cases set out in the above two paragraphs (that motivate the issue that quality of life is a consideration not just quantity of life) to the idea that, for example, people who are deaf will not be placed on transplant lists (or ever make high enough ranking to obtain transplant) because their life after transplant will always be DALYs ranked lower than an individual who is comparable in every other way - except that they can hear.
-The DALYs notion has come to be applied as a measure of the worth or value of a life.
+There is a concern that DALYs criterion may be used to discriminate against people with disability.
+For example, people who are deaf may not be placed on transplant lists (or ever make high enough ranking to obtain transplant) because their life after transplant will always be DALYs ranked lower than an individual who is comparable in every other way - except that they can hear.
 A person with disability will always be DALYs ranked lower than a person without disability.
 A person with disability will always be discriminated against in virtue of their disability in a system where DALYs criteria are used to decide issues of health resource allocation.

-An alternative to DALYs criteria is a consideration of what issues are clinically relevant.
+An alternative to DALYs criteria that can be used for the purposes of resource allocation or healthcare rationing is a consideration of what issues are clinically relevant.
 Hearing impairment is not clinically relevant to the issue of liver or heart transplant.
 The surgical team isn't likely to have a worse result in virtue of the recipient being deaf.
 On the other hand, it is clinically relevant that a person has high blood glucose or high blood pressure because these are likely to impact on the surgery or recovery from surgery.
 This is not an issue of discriminating against people on the basis of their disability (diabetes or a vasculature condition) it is about consideration of what is and is not likely to produce the desired result of a good recovery from the operation and reintegration back to previous life.
 Haplotype matching is also under-utilised it would be possible to be fussier about prioritising the best haplotype match.
 See, for example, Kumar, Abbas, and Aster, 2015 pg., 234.
 Again, we don't need to discriminate against 'alcoholism' when it comes to liver transplants, we can focus on drinking behaviours.
 We need not discriminate against people on the basis of disability.
 We will go on to consider why it is that people seem determined to discriminate against people with disability.
 By way of preview doing so serves the interests - narrowly conceived - of those doing the discriminating.